10 Expert Gardening Tips for Beginners

 Sick of creatures munching on your just planted flower bulbs?
 Keep them out by staking netting over the bed of flowers.
 Come springtime, simply remove the netting or cut holes in the cloth and let the plants grow through.
 If weeds are a problem, try these 16 easy ways to kill weeds.

 Upgrade your wheelbarrow by fitting a piece of plywood to the back end with wood cleats.
 This creates a flat surface that is perfect for potting.
 Now you can wheel your soil and plants to the garden all in one easy trip.
-Here’s how to build your own backyard hanging garden.

 When planting roses, pruning is crucial to keep the center of the flower open, so sunshine can shine in.
 Careful pruning will keep the moisture out and will prevent black spots and other blights from forming.
-Now that you’ve mastered a basic garden, learn these tips to grow the perfect vegetable garden.